jheare/Resilience-Project/Experimentplan.md

 Controls
 ---

 For controls sample 8 from each group, this should be done on day 2 as less things are going on.
 Protocol is the same.
 These oyster should have remained in holding tank-throughout and should simply be removed and sampled.
 There is no treatment.
-Using sterile techniqes.
+Using sterile techniques.

 - ctenidia sample (50-100 mg) homogenized in 1 ml Trizol stored at -80&deg;C
 -  2nd ctenidia sample (any remaining) in 1.5 ml screw cap tube dropped into liquid nitrogen - then to -80&deg;C